 Can I change my source language?

 Yes!
-Skritter offers many other source languages which you can set in your account settings.
-If you're looking for Cantonese, you can set your target language setting to 粤语.
+Skritter offers many other source languages which you can set in your study settings located in account settings.
+If you are looking for Cantonese, you can set your target language setting to 粤语.
 This will add additional Cantonese information into the definition area of words.
 We don't have more support for this yet, however.